Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_controls.md

 * Use the mouse LEFT button to press buttons in the cockpit.
 * Hover the mouse cursor over the throttle, vernier throttle, or joystick, and hold the LEFT button move the control.
 * Hover the mouse cursor over the throttle and use the mouse scroll wheel to change the throttle setting.
-* Use the mouse RIGHT button to move the camera view direction.
+* HOLD the RIGHT button and move the mouse to pan the camera view direction.
+* HOLD the RIGHT button while using the camera pan control (WASD or controller D-Pad inputs) to change the camera location.

 {: .note }
 The default mouse input assignments may not be modified.